learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 // ReferenceError: greeting is not defined
 // This demonstrates that the variable greeting is still local instead of global
 ```

+Since `greeting = "hello"` is in the same scope and follows
+`var greeting = "hola"` in sequence, JavaScript understands this to be a
+reassignment of the local `greeting` variable.

 ## Resources